patrick-lienau/markup-diff/README.md

     ```sh
     cd ~/dev/site-regressions
     ```
-6. Capture the site in it's after state:
+6. Capture the site in it's __*"after"*__ state:

     > **[ NOTE ]:**
-    > * `markup-diff` deletes everything its working directory to ensure `httrack` does not attempt a "partial" scrape.
+    > * `markup-diff` deletes everything its working directory to ensure `wget` does not attempt a "partial" scrape.
 Make sure you are in the correct directory.
     > * `markup-diff` won't let you proceed when the git tree is dirty (ie: there are untracked files or changes which have not been committed).
 If you get a message about this, return to step 3

     Run the following again the same url as before